 The Ultimate Guide to Intimate Weddings

-So, as government guidelines currently limit wedding ceremonies and receptions to just 15 people, many couples will need to adjust their plans.
+So, as government guidelines currently limit weddings across the UK, many couples will need to adjust their plans.
 However, having an intimate wedding doesn’t have to be a negative compromise.
 Fewer people can mean a more personal celebration.
 So, there’s more time for the bride and groom to spend with their guests.
 Also, there are more ways the couple can create a truly unique, personal day.
 So, an intimate wedding is fantastic, here we have everything you need to know about planning an intimate wedding.

 Why Should I Consider an Intimate Wedding?

-Due to the current coronavirus restrictions, an intimate wedding is necessary if you want to go ahead with your wedding!
+Due to the current coronavirus restrictions, an intimate wedding is necessary if you want to go ahead with your plans (when restrictions allow)!
 However, there are many reasons why an intimate wedding is a wonderful choice.
-For example, your wedding is likely to be cheaper but the money you do spend can go further.
-Also, you can spend more individual time with loved ones and fewer guests can create a less stressful and more relaxed atmosphere for the couple.
+For example, your wedding is likely to be cheaper, but also the money you do spend can go further.
+Also, you can spend more individual time with loved ones and fewer guests can create a less stressful and more relaxed atmosphere for you as a couple.
 So, overall you can create a more intimate and personal wedding day.
 If you have to choose an intimate wedding due to coronavirus restrictions, it’s important to remember that your guest list size doesn’t dictate how you celebrate your special day.
 An intimate wedding can still be extravagant and lavish!

 What are the Different Types of Intimate Weddings?

 An intimate wedding doesn’t have an exact size limit but it is usually considered to be less than 50 guests.
 Obviously, the fewer the guests, the more intimate your wedding will become!
 There are several different types of intimate weddings which range in size.
 Those discussed here are in line with current coronavirus restrictions.

 - Micro Wedding: A micro wedding is typically a very small wedding of fewer than 20 guests.